mwa-templates/template-maven-pom-project/README.md

 # Template for a simple Maven project

-This is a template repository for simple Maven projects (POM projects, libraries, or simply standalone applications).
+This is a template repository for simple Maven projects (e.g. POM projects, libraries, or simple standalone applications).
 It consists of the usual Maven directory structure, a template POM file, and some workflow files for GitHub Actions that define how to build, verify, distribute, and release the project.

 This readme file describes the underlying concepts and the first necessary steps after creating a new repository based on this template.